How to Split Profit in a Partnership: A Guide for Small Businesses

 2. Calculate your cost of goods sold, operating overhead and expenses, including supplies, administrative fees and employee salaries.

-3. Subtract your costs step #2 from total revenue step #1 to determine net profit
+3. Subtract your costs step #2 from total revenue step #1 to determine net profit.

 4. Deduct salaries paid to partners, which are considered distributions from profit.
 Usually, profit is calculated before partner salaries are deducted.
+Note: Some LLC-structured companies count owner salaries as expenses and thus calculate profit margins after these salaries have been paid.

 When Not To Split Profits